Jaegerfeld/JiraCfdDataCollector/README.md

 small leadTime reporting tool.

-Collects the "Time in Status" for every single Issue in a given json / from Jira Rast API
+Collects the "Time in Status" for every single Issue in a given json / from Jira Rest API

 1. Prepares Data for Boxplots etc. one line per issue with the time per status